soccin/Intro2NextGen/1_Sequencing/exercises/1_mapless_pipeline.md

 	find $HOME | fgrep shRNA_Experiment1.fastq.gz
 ```

 Once you are sure you have the file code the first step of the pipeline.
 Note; that files ends with a `.gz` extension.
 That means the file is compressed (to save space).
-DNA sequence data is highly redudant and actually compresses quite well and even compressed the files are usually huge so almost always you will be dealing with compressed files.
+DNA sequence data is highly redundant and actually compresses quite well.
+However even compressed the files are usually huge so almost always you will be dealing with compressed files.

 You could uncompress it but for this exercise since we will be using pipes extensively let's just take a look at the top of the file with
 ```